Erie Bicycle Injury Lawyers: New Law Creates Safety Zone

-5. It is illegal for a motorist to force a bicyclist off the road and offenders may be criminally prosecuted.
+5. It is illegal for a motorist to force a bicyclist off the road.
+Under the new law, offenders may be criminally prosecuted.

 Hurt in a Pennsylvania Bicycle Accident?

-If you, your son or daughter has been seriously injured in a bicycle accident, the Pennsylvania bicycle accident lawyers at Purchase, George & Murphey, P.C. can help.
-Call us today at 814-580-5017 or use the consult form above or the live chat option to the right.
-We'll make sure you get a free consultation scheduled at your convenience.
-The Pennsylvania injury lawyers at Purchase, George & Murphey, P.C. will take the time to make sure you are fully informed about your rights.
+If you, your son, or your daughter has been seriously injured in a bicycle accident, the Pennsylvania bicycle accident lawyers at Purchase, George & Murphey, P.C. can help.
+Call us today at 814-833-7100 or use the consult form.
+We’ll make sure that you get a free consultation scheduled at your convenience.
+The Pennsylvania injury lawyers at Purchase, George & Murphey, P.C. will take the time to make sure that you are fully informed about your rights.